Painting of glued laminated timber houses

 If you follow the above mentioned recommendations, your wood home will be attractive and cozy for many years.

-If you are interested in painting of glued laminated houses, you may:
+If you are interested in painting of glued laminated timber houses, you may:

 Glued Laminated Timber (Gluelam), Cross-Laminated Timber (CLT), Laminated Veneer Lumber (LVL), Laminated Strand Lumber (LSL), and Parallel Strand Lumber (PSL)